AdityaShenoy2302/aiNion-asseessment/README.md

 ## Project Overview: Three-Tier AI Orchestration System

 This project is a simplified, standalone implementation of Nion's three-tier AI orchestration system designed for **project management**.
-Its core function is to analyze incoming communication (like emails or meeting transcripts), extract critical information (action items, risks, issues, decisions), and coordinate an appropriate, context-aware response using a hierarchical structure of AI agents.
+Its core function is to analyze incoming communication (like emails or meeting transcripts), extract critical information (action items, risks, issues, decisions), and coordinate an appropriate, context-aware response using a hierarchical structure of agents.

 The system's architecture is a key feature, ensuring a clear **separation of concerns** and efficient delegation of tasks.